cognitedata/power-ops-sdk/cognite/powerops/resync/v2/README.md

 inferred type and name.
 For example, the expected type is price_area so the generated external_id would be `price_area_no2`

-When using `[name|type:DataModelType]` as the prefix like the *partials* below, then it will handle it the same as `[name]` except instead of inferring the type it will use the provided type in order to generate the external_id.
+When using `[name|type:DataModelType]` as the prefix like the *partials* below, then it will handle in the same way as for `[name]` except instead of inferring the type it will use the provided type in order to generate the external_id.
 For example, the two *partials* external_ids would become `water_value_based_partial_bid_configuration_plant_lund` and `shop_based_partial_bid_configuration_plant_lund_set_a`